jojobear2020/School_District_Analysis/README.md

 ## Summary:

 We see that all grades at THS had very high scores.
-If 9th graders results were indeed altered, it would not have much difference on the overall school’s performance.
-For the final analysis we excluded all THU 9th graders’ scores and headcount, which showed minimal impact on the overall results.
-If we were to keep the 9th graders scores as NaNs values, we can see from the above-mentioned analysis that it would change our outcome:
+If 9th graders results were indeed altered, removing them did not have much difference on the overall school’s performance.
+For the final analysis we excluded all THS 9th graders’ scores and headcount, which showed minimal impact on the overall results.
+If we were to keep the 9th graders scores as NaNs values, we can see from the above-mentioned analysis that it would change every aspect of our outcome:

-1. THU would no longer be in top 5 performing schools
+1. THS would no longer be in top 5 performing schools;
-2. Passing math percentage would be
+2. Passing math percentage would be 66.911% only
-3. Passing reading percentage would be
+3. Passing reading percentage would be 69.663% only
-4. Overall passing percentage would be
+4. Overall passing percentage would be 65.076% only
 5. It would also impact our results for analysis by school size, spend per student, and school type.

+## Conclusion

+We hope school district investigates and finds out if score alteartion indeed happened.
+And for the rest of students - KEEP UP THE GREAT WORK! :)